jjamminjim/KetoPlannerDemo/README.md

 A minimal, local-only SwiftUI demo using **Foundation Models** (on-device), **SwiftData with Model Inheritance**, **C++ Interop**, and **modern Swift concurrency** (`actor`, `nonisolated`, and optional `@concurrent`).

-This starter kit is designed for teh ICSCon 2025 conference demo.
+This starter kit is designed for the ICSCon 2025 conference demo.
 It can be used as a starting point **iOS App** project in Xcode.

 ---